DinMo

 • ad_user_data: controls whether user data can be sent to Google for advertising purposes or not.

-💡 On January 31, Google announced by email that the ad_storage parameter would be automatically mapped to the new ad_user_data parameter.
+💡 Google announced by email that the ad_storage parameter would be automatically mapped to the new ad_user_data parameter.

 Résumé des

-This new version can also be deployed in two levels (basic or advanced), differing in the behavior of Google tags before a user interacts with the consent banners.
+This new version can also be deployed in two levels (basic or advanced), differing in the behaviour of Google tags before a user interacts with the consent banners.

-On the contrary, in the "Basic" version, data collection is more strict.
+On the other hand, in the "basic" version, data collection is more strict.
 Until the user interacts with the cookie banner, no Google tag is activated.
 If the user rejects cookies, no hits will be sent later in his journey.

 Comparison of Consent Mode deployments